Chi Nei Tsang & The Ancient Belly "Magic" for Our 21st Century Life

 Our 21st Century World and the Relevancy of Traditional Chinese Medicine

 We are sometimes stopped in our tracks, frozen with indecision by all the presenting possibilities and situations.
-We feel as if we have lost our footing, lost our centre and feel adrift without any real purpose.
+We feel as if we have lost our footing, lost our center and feel adrift without any real purpose.

 In fact, we may not even be aware of the importance of such a thing or may have not found the words to fully describe that which is none-the-less felt at the deepest level; a mental, physical and soul level tension caused by a disconnect to our inner-most being.